 - Find out what the school supply list is.
 Many private schools have in-school stores from where the kids will want to buy their supplies.

-- See if you can arrange a meeting before the children's first day of school to have any of your or their questions answered.
+- See if you can arrange a meeting before the children's first day of school to have any of your questions or their answers.

-- Inventory your major or expensive possessions with a video camera or photographs.
+- Inventory your significant or expensive possessions with a video camera or photographs.

 - Find new doctors in the new location.